KSEE: San Joaquin Communications Corporation: The long fight

 The history of McClatchy's television undertakings was altered significantly in the 1970s by a problem that had been present nearly from the start.
 Like in Fresno, McClatchy had filed in 1948 to build a TV station on channel 10 in Sacramento, where it published The Sacramento Bee and owned radio station KFBK.
-Unlike in Fresno, however, a competing applicant also applied for channel 10 after the FCC freeze was lifted.
-Sacramento Telecasters objected to an initial decision by an FCC hearing examiner favoring McClatchy's proposal for the Sacramento station on grounds that McClatchy already owned too many mass media in the city and that the decision ran counter to FCC policy favoring diversification of media ownership.
+Unlike in Fresno, however, a competing applicant applied for channel 10 after the FCC freeze was lifted.
+Sacramento Telecasters objected to an initial decision by an FCC hearing examiner favoring McClatchy's proposal for the Sacramento station on grounds that McClatchy already owned too many mass media outlets in the city and that the decision ran counter to FCC policy favoring diversification of media ownership.
 The FCC agreed with Sacramento Telecasters in October 1954 and awarded it the construction permit for KBET-TV, though McClatchy exhausted its appeals until February 1958.

 In 1964, McClatchy acquired KOVR, a station in Stockton that also served Sacramento.
 The transaction had attracted scrutiny for potentially creating a "monopoly of news", and a court challenge to McClatchy's ownership of the station was filed in 1969 and abandoned in 1971.

-When KMJ-TV's broadcast license came up for renewal in November 1974, San Joaquin Communications Corporation (SJCC), a company owned by R. W. "Duke" Millard and owned by local investors, filed a competing application to establish a channel 24 station with the FCC.
+When KMJ-TV's broadcast license came up for renewal in November 1974, San Joaquin Communications Corporation (SJCC), a company led by R. W. "Duke" Millard and owned by local investors, filed a competing application to establish a channel 24 station with the FCC.
 SJCC contended that McClatchy had "great concentration of control" and was "a monolithic media giant" as a result of its newspaper, radio, and television holdings in Fresno.
 A group representing local Mexican Americans also objected to the KMJ-TV license; McClatchy defended its community service record and expressed confidence that KMJ-TV's license would be renewed.
 The United States Department of Justice Antitrust Division also lodged a petition with the commission asking it to order the breakup of McClatchy's Fresno media holdings due to the dominance of The Bee, the main daily newspaper, and the radio and television stations.
 As evidence, federal attorneys noted that the Bee–KMJ combination commanded 80.4 percent of the advertising revenue in Fresno media as of 1972.